NCPR/diviner-wp-archive-theme/docs-src/content/getting-started.md

 * PHP version 5.6.20 or greater, PHP 7 is highly recommended
 * MySQL version 5.0.15 or greater or any version of MariaDB

-We recommend you choose a managed wordpress environment with
+We recommend you choose a managed wordpress environment with:

 * 1 gig of minimum RAM
 * Daily backups of media files and database